kurohat/writeUp/TryHackMe/Easy-Peasy.md

   - /w______
 - /index.html (Status: 200)
 - /robots.txt (Status: 200)
 The first flag is in one of the directory.
-Note that the flag is encoded. encode it and summit ur flag.
+Note that the flag is encoded. decode it and summit ur flag.
 ## port 65524 apache
 Same as port 80, use `gobuster` for directory brute forcing.
 In the meantime I was waiting for result from go buster.
 I looks around and find the 3rd flag. here is what I found with gobuster.
 - /index.html (Status: 200)